-Song dynasty, Confucian scholars greatly promoted the establishment of a new type of family clan system (Feng and Chang, 2008; Biao, 2007), and one channel is giving lectures at their academies, as discussed in Section 2.
-These Confucian scholars were active around one thousand years ago, making it difficult to measure their promotion of family culture using the copies of their books or presence of ancestral halls, since very few are preserved.
+To alleviate the concern about the potential endogeneity, we conduct empirical analysis using an instrumental variable, the influence of Confucian academies during the Song dynasty (960AD-1279AD), which occurred prior to our sampling period of genealogies.
+OLS estimation may be biased due to omitted variables.
+For instance, historical economic development or institutions could potentially promote the genealogy compilation and contemporary family firm development.
+The relevance of the instrument is based on the fact that during the Song dynasty, Confucian scholars greatly promoted the establishment of a new type of family clan system (Feng and Chang, 2008; Biao, 2007), and one channel is giving lectures at their academies, as discussed in Section 2.
+These Confucian scholars were active around one thousand years ago, making it difficult to measure their promotion of family culture using the copies of their books or the presence of ancestral halls, since very few are preserved.
 However, it is plausible that their ideologies and values regarding family would be spread through academies, where they taught their disciples.
 For example, Zhu Xi had been directly involved in teaching activities for more than 40 years.
 According to Ji (1996), he was passionate about constructing Confucian academies and giving lectures every time he was appointed to a new place as a government official.
-He gave lectures in more than 10 academies dispersed in at least 7 counties,44 many of which were constructed under his direction.
+He gave lectures in more than 10 academies dispersed in at least 7 counties, 58 many of which were constructed under his direction.
 Scholars such as Zhang Zai, Cheng Yi, Fan Zhongyan, Lv Zuqian, and Lu Jiuyuan are also recorded in Ji (1996) for their involvement in teaching or constructing academies.
 Furthermore, Confucian academies during that period also interacted with each other by inviting scholars to give lectures or debates and mirrored each other in terms of the contents and ideologies they delivered.
-As a result, to create our instrumental variable, it is reasonable to consider the influence of all the Confucian academies during the Song dynasty, which spread the idea of constructing the family clan system and promoted family values.45
+As a result, to create our instrumental variable, it is reasonable to consider the influence of all the Confucian academies during the Song dynasty, which spread the idea of constructing the family clan system and promoted family values.